Please note: Some of the content on this page was published prior to the launch of Creative Australia and references the Australia Council. Read more.

 All successful applicants are required to comply with all Australian law relating to employing or engaging people who work or volunteer with children, including working with children checks and mandatory reporting.
 Successful organisations who provide services directly to children, or whose funded activities involve contact with children, will additionally be required to implement the National Principles for Child Safe Organisations.

 Industry Advisors will assess your application against the published assessment criteria.
-Our staff will moderate the assessment.
+Creative Australia staff will moderate the assessment.

 You must respond to all three selection criteria: viability, impact and strategic focus.